SanskrutiPatil-18/VitLex/README.md

 ## Installation and Setup

 ### Prerequisites
-- Python 3.x installed
 - IBM Cloud account with access to Watson services
-- Basic knowledge of Flask and web development
+- Basic knowledge of web development

 ### Steps to Run the Project Locally